 The first step before you apply for Canadian citizenship is to obtain permanent residency.
-This will probably be the most difficult part of the Canadian citizenship application.
-Below, we will examine the best strategies for permanent residency.
+This will probably be the most difficult part of your Canadian citizenship application.
+Further on in this article, we will examine the best strategies for permanent residency.

 Many of these programs have stipulations attached to them – for instance, running a successful business for a number of years.
 If you fail to meet these stipulations, you will not be able to apply for Canadian citizenship.

-Time spent in Canada on a temporary basis (i.e. as a student, visitor, or refuge), can be used towards the Canadian citizenship requirements.
-However, each day spent in Canada on a temporary basis only counts as a half day.
-You can earn a max of 365 days this way.
+Time spent in Canada on a temporary basis (i.e. as a student, visitor, or refuge) can be used towards the Canadian citizenship requirements.
+However, each day spent in Canada on a temporary basis only counts as a half-day.
+You can earn a maximum of 365 days this way.

-In addition, you will need to prove that you have properly filed income tax in line with Canadian law before being able to take the citizenship test and receive the Canadian citizenship certificate.
+In addition, you will need to prove that you have properly filed income tax before being able to take the citizenship test and receive your Canadian citizenship certificate.

 3. Canadian Citizenship Application

-The Canadian citizenship application can be downloaded from their website, filled out, then printed.
-You will have to attach all forms, supporting documents, and proof that you paid the application fee of CAD $630.
+The Canadian citizenship application can be downloaded online, filled out, then printed.
+You will have to attach all forms, supporting documents, and proof that you’ve paid the application fee of CAD $630.

-Your application must be physically mailed into the appropriate office, after which time it usually takes 12 months for the application to be processed.
+Your application must be physically mailed to the appropriate office, after which time it usually takes 12 months for the application to be processed by the government officials.

 If you are deemed eligible, you might be invited to an interview with an immigration official to go over your Canadian citizenship application and determine your level of language proficiency.